 There are stalkers on Twitter.
 You know the kind.
 They follow you but you have no idea why.
 You read their profile (if they’ve bothered to create anything beyond a username) and you still don’t know why they are following you.
-And, I do not understand the value of “I follow back.”
+And, I find bios with “I follow back” off-putting.
 People who write that in their profile mean that if you follow them and they’ll follow you even if they have no idea why.
 What is that about?

 Well, at least I can block the stalkers and the follow-backers….and anyone else I want to.
 Maybe Twitter uses the block feature to find spammers and deactivate their accounts.
 I’ll hold on to that thought.
 It’s such a nice one.

 It is getting harder to find the people you know on Twitter.

 One year ago, you could import contacts from Gmail and Yahoo.
 Not anymore.
 Now there’s just AOL and Outlook/Hotmail.
 No disrespect—that’s what my son says when something kind of mean is coming—but do people who are on AOL even know what Twitter is?
 Here’s the odd thing about searching for people on Twitter: if I want to look up a friend, like my friend John Smith, who’s email address I know and who’s name is too common, it’s impossible to find him unless I have AOL or Outlook.
 How frustrating!